joshberry/dotnetcore-angular-ssr/README.md

 - SSR using Angular Universal
 - No need to deploy node_modules folder for SSR

-This project was created in 3 steps.
+The project was created in 3 steps.
 See the commit history for specific file changes.

 1. Create a base ASP.NET Core web application
 ```